Juggernaut93/STN_experiments/README.md

 Results are comparable for all the 6 models, although a longer (and more refined) training procedure would be necessary in order to draw reliable conclusions.

 ## Transformation examples
-The [img/] folder contains examples of transformations operated by an instance of each of the 6 trained models.
+The [img](img) folder contains examples of transformations operated by an instance of each of the 6 trained models.
 The name of each file describes the model and dataset used.

 `distort_`/`nodistort_` prefixes indicate if the model was trained/tested on the distorted or the original version of MNIST.